Covid: WHO classifies B.1.1.529 as ‘variant of concern’, names it Omicron

 The world body appealed to the public to take steps to reduce the risk of contracting Covid-19 and follow all protocol, including vaccination.

 The B.1.1.529 variant was first detected in South Africa on November 24.
-The world health body said that the country’s epidemiological situation had been characterised by three peaks – “the latest of which was predominantly the Delta variant”.
+The world health body said that the country’s epidemiological situation has been characterised by three peaks – “the latest of which was predominantly the Delta variant”.

 “In recent weeks, infections have increased steeply, coinciding with the detection of B.1.1.529 variant,” the WHO said about the situation in South Africa.
 “The first known confirmed B.1.1.529 infection was from a specimen collected on 9 November 2021.”